The Beta Cloud

 What I did was try to get into the situation.
 How do you defeat the undefeatable?
 What intrigued me is that the Alphans could not seem to defeat this creature.
 Finally Maya becomes a bee and enters the creatures ear, discovering it to be a machine

 - Bob Lynn met Dave Prowse at the Harrods department store when he asked for advice on exercise equipment.
 Immediately after the role in this episode he was cast as Darth Vader in Star Wars.
 The creature head was built by Andrew Ainsworth of Shepperton Design Studios (for £459), who also built Darth Vader's costume.
 Ainsworth had already built numerous armour and helmets for Star Wars in early 1976, and used an ABS plastic Rebel helmet left over from that film as the basis for monster head.
+The design was by Keith Wilson

 The cloud was made by injecting condensed milk into a water tank and filming from underneath.
 The milk was swirled to simulate laser hits.